mikesplore/Class-Portal/app/src/main/java/com/app/classportal/Updates.md

 ### **Login Screen**

+**UPDATES**
+-I have removed the pattern required for the registration ID -Introduced the forgot password option
+-You can now login using your username or registration ID

 **LoginScreen Composable**

 This composable handles user authentication, providing both login and registration functionality.
 It's designed to be visually appealing and interactive, guiding users through the authentication process.